hrachovcovat/english/04_resume/index.md

 # Resume

 Education

-High school of multimedial and propagational creation Photography and media
+High school of multimedial and promotional creation Photography and media

 2019 – ??